BTS’ V shares intimate new solo song ‘Christmas Tree’

 ‘Christmas Tree’ marks V’s third contribution to a K-drama soundtrack.
 In 2016, he and bandmate Jin released ‘It’s Definitely You’ as part of the Hwarang OST, which V also starred in.
 In 2020, he shared ‘Sweet Night’, which featured in the JTBC and Netflix series Itaewon Class.

-Our Beloved Summer, which premiered on JTBC in South Korea and internationally on Netflix on December 6, follows two ex-lovers (played by Choi and Kim) as a documentary they were part of in high school goes viral and they “get pulled back in front of the camera – and into each other’s lives”.
+Our Beloved Summer, which premiered on SBS in South Korea and internationally on Netflix on December 6, follows two ex-lovers (played by Choi and Kim) as a documentary they were part of in high school goes viral and they “get pulled back in front of the camera – and into each other’s lives”.

 Meanwhile, V revealed in a recent interview with Vogue Korea that the members of Coldplay described him as a “second Chris Martin” while the band worked with BTS on ‘My Universe’.